michalchrzastek/Budget-Monitor/README.md

 There is a number of budget monitor like apps, but appart of some requiring to register or to share personal and bank details, I just wanted to build my own :)

 ## Plans for the future:
+- Maintain...

+July 2024 update
+- Upgraded Bootstrap to 5.3.3
+- Upgraded Bootstrap Icons to 1.11.3
+- Upgraded ChartsJS to 4.4.3
-- Upversion charts to Chart.js v4
+- Upgraded requirements.txt packanges to latest versions
+- Automated MPG calculation for fuel chart
+- Added 2 new optional filters for transaction view, [text] & [card] type
+- Added card type column to transaction view
+- Changed JS getAjax function from fixed host to auto detect 'IP' or 'localhost'

 May 2023 update:
-- Upgraded to Bootstrap 5.2.3
+- Upgraded Bootstrap to 5.2.3
-- Upgraded ChartsJS from to 3.9.1
+- Upgraded ChartsJS to 3.9.1
 - Upgraded to pandas 2.0.1
 - Date Picker works again with TempusDominus 6.7.7
 - Redesigned how the overview page works/looks
-- Added new fuel trend
+- Added new fuel chart

 January 2022 update:
 - Upgraded Bootstrap from 4.5 to 5.1